min2ha/ukwa-site/content/target/16719/index.en.md

   "subject": null
 }

-# Institute of English Studies: History of Libraries Research Seminar: School of Advanced Studies, University of London

 <p>History of Libraries Research Seminar series organised by the Institute of English Studies, School of Advanced Study, University of London.</p>